linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 After the Reserve Fund broke the buck, Ken Wilson, who was at Treasury at the time, had gotten a call at 7 a.m. from Northern Trust, followed by others from Black Rock, State Street, and Bank of New York Mellon.
 All of them reported runs on their money-market funds.
 Meanwhile, GE had been in the news, explaining that they couldn't sell their paper.
 Then Coca-Cola CFO Muhtar Kent called and said they were going to be unable to make their 800 million quarterly dividend payment at the end of the week because they couldn't roll their paper.
 Even AAA-rated industrialand consumer-products companies couldn't roll their paper!
 The situation was very quickly metastasizing from Wall Street to Main Street.

 To stop the run on money-market funds, Paulson decided to guarantee them outright.
 The only problem was that the funds would need a substantial backstop and the Treasury couldn't immediately find the cash.
-To get around the problem, Treasury officials turned to a creative source—tapping the  $50 billion Exchange Stabilization Fund (ESF) to back up its guarantee.
+To get around the problem, Treasury officials turned to a creative source—tapping the  \$50 billion Exchange Stabilization Fund (ESF) to back up its guarantee.
 This plan was announced Friday, September 19, four days after the Lehman collapse.
 Treasury Secretaries can get into big trouble if they spend money that hasn't been appropriated.
-So Paulson got his general counsel to give him an opinion that he could use that$ 45 billion, since if the whole economy went down it wouldn't be good for the dollar.[45]
-Some of Paulson's colleagues questioned whether $45 billion would be enough, given that there were $3.5 trillion worth of money-market funds.
+So Paulson got his general counsel to give him an opinion that he could use that\$ 45 billion, since if the whole economy went down it wouldn't be good for the dollar.[45]
+Some of Paulson's colleagues questioned whether \$45 billion would be enough, given that there were \$3.5 trillion worth of money-market funds.
 Paulson didn't know if it would be, but he didn't have a better idea.

 The Treasury team was moving so fast that Sheila Bair (the head of the FDIC) called and complained that not only was she not consulted, but because of the guarantee all of the money would now go from bank deposits to money-market funds.
 That was a good point.
 So the Treasury clarified that the guarantee was only applicable to money-market funds that were in trouble as of September 19.
 The guarantee worked incredibly well and markets immediately turned.
 According to Paulson, this was because when you say something is a guarantee and not just a backstop, it is much more reassuring to investors.